Psychodynamic Psychologist Training Programs for those seeking a doctorate in Clinical Psychology

 Psychodynamic psychologist training programs are a relative rarity.
 Yet, they do exist.
 Many consider earning a Ph.D. or a Psy.D. in a psychodynamic or psychoanalytic psychology training program.
-But, it is not the only path.
+But, that is not the only path to obtaining training in psychoanalytic thinking.
 In fact, many psychodynamic psychologists pursue this sort of training after graduate school.
-Often, these clinicians value the breadth that a more broad-based view of clinical psychology affords.
+Often, these clinicians value the breadth that a more broad-based view of clinical psychology provides.
 Later, having surveyed the theoretical landscape they pursue more specialized post-doctoral training.
 However, if you have come to this page, you may want to learn more about:

 If these questions are on your mind, check out Michael Sayette’s and John Norcross’s book: Insider’s Guide to Graduate Programs in Clinical and Counseling Psychology: 2020/2021 Edition (Insider’s Guide To Graduate Programs In Clinical and Psychology)